Skip to main content

 Ligustrum japonicum 'Texanum'

-Honeybees visit Texas Privet for its abundant nectar during late spring bloom, often serving as a significant honey flow source in urban and suburban areas; pollen is collected but secondary to nectar rewards.
-Peak foraging occurs in May-June; the 'Texanum' cultivar produces few viable seeds, reducing invasiveness compared to wild types, though it can still spread vegetatively in mild climates.
+Honeybees visit this Japanese privet cultivar for abundant nectar during late-spring bloom, often a significant honey-flow source in urban plantings; pollen is collected but secondary.
+Peak foraging May–June.
+The 'Texanum' selection produces few viable seeds, reducing invasiveness vs. wild types, though it can still spread vegetatively in mild climates.

 Nectarhigh